KREWE OF AQUARIUS

 - Email: firstname.lastname@example.org

-- History: The Galveston Island Humane Society began the Krewe of Barkus and Meoux Parade in 1998 as a way to involve the community in the spirit of Mardi Gras and feature their family pets.
-It continues as a fundraiser for the homeless pets of our shelter and a much anticipated event for our Island.
+- History: The Galveston Island Humane Society began the Krewe of Barkus & Meoux Parade in 1998 as a way to involve the community in the spirit of Mardi Gras and feature their family pets.
+Our parade continues as a fundraiser benefitting the homeless pets of our shelter and is a much anticipated event for Mardi Gras participants and spectators.

 KREWE d’ESPRIT ROSAIRE